krom/zabbix_template_md/README.md

 Using _sysfs_ for monitoring of Linux Soft RAID aka MD

-Tested on Zabbix Version 3.0
+>Tested on Zabbix Version 3.0

+>Automatically converted for Zabbix v2.0 and v2.4

 See at [share.zabbix.com](https://share.zabbix.com/operating-systems/linux/template-md-raid)